cwitkowitz/amt-tools/amt_tools/README.md

 Post-processing is invoked during validation and evaluation, and can be customized based on the specifics of a problem.
 At a high-level, an ```Estimator``` transforms the final output of a model into some other data representation and defines steps for writing predictions to disk.
 Most ```Estimator``` modules can be parameterized to some degree.
-In the example provided above, a ```NoteTranscriber``` would transform multi-pitch and potentially onset activations produced by a model into note predictions.
+In the example provided, a ```NoteTranscriber``` would transform multi-pitch and potentially onset activations produced by a model into note predictions.

 In situtations where more than one type of post-processing is to be performed, ```Estimator``` modules can be chained sequentially using a ```ComboEstimator```.
 For instance, a ```MultiPitchRefiner``` can be placed after a ```NoteTranscriber``` in order to overwrite esimated multi-pitch activations with the multi-pitch activations derived from note predictions.